 - Avoid measurement solutions that utilize Open Source SDKs.
-Open Source SDKs are inherently less secure and are exposed to many times more bot attacks.
+Open Source SDKs are inherently a security breach and are much more exposed to reverse engineering and bot attacks.

 - Look for an SDK that has secure communications with their servers.
-At AppsFlyer, we introduced this security measure in 2014 and have since added a number of additional security measures.
+At AppsFlyer, we introduced this security measure in 2014 and have since continuously improved it by adding additional security measures.

 - Use a fraud solution that blocks bots.
 Protect360 automatically blocks bots based on our proprietary bot signature database.